 When passing through Chesterfield we visited the famous old church with the crooked steeple.
 From there we went to the great city of Sheffield.
-While there we visited several of the large manufacturing plants, among them the Brown steel works, where they employ over 20,000 workmen.
+While there we visited several of the large manufacturing plants, among them the Brown Steel Works, where they employ over twenty thousand workmen.
 Here we saw them making the great steel armor plates.
-We also entered the celebrated Rodger works, and there we saw a knife with 1,890 blades.
+We also entered the celebrated Rodger works, and there we saw a knife with one thousand eight hunderd and ninety blades.

-While preaching there we had eight Utah elders present at our meetings, and after the meeting in the hall, several of us went to the Square and preached to a great multitude of people.
+While preaching there we had eight Utah elders

+present at our meetings, and after the meeting in the hall, several of us went to the square and preached to a great multitude of people.

 Our next stop was at Leeds.
 Here we met many of the Saints of the mission and presided over the conference.
-During the conference Joseph and I were each presented with a beautiful address, which, later was artistically arranged by the hand printers to the King, and when bound in Morocco, was forwarded to our homes in this country.
+During the conference Joseph and I were each presented with a beautiful address, which later was artistically arranged by the hand printers to the King, and when bound in morocco, were forwarded to our homes in this country.